hcorion/ai-multitool/README.md

 The main code is licensed under the MIT license.
 See LICENSE for more info.

+showdown.min.js under MIT License from [showdownjs/showdown](https://github.com/showdownjs/showdown)

-monokai.css under UNLICENSE from [richleland/pygments-css](https://github.com/richleland/pygments-css)
+highlight.min.js under BSD 3-Clause License from [highlightjs/highlight.js](https://github.com/highlightjs/highlight.js)

 The loading spinner 'chunk' is from loading.io under the Loading.io BY License:
 Assets relesed under Loading.io BY License ( LD-BY / BY / BY License ) are free to use if you attribute to loading.io properly.
 To attribute, just add a link ( for using in websites ) or credit text ( for using in slide or video ) to loading.io.